 There's nothing wrong with being (or dating) a work in progress, as along as you're striving to be a better person and partnering with someone who’s striving to, too.

-“Tell me what you like…” and “What do you want me to do to you?” are common questions men ask women during sex or at onset of foreplay.
-When women tell me these stories it’s usually framed as a complaint.
-Counterintuitive as it seems, they don’t want to be asked for guidance, claiming it “ruins the moment” and makes a lover seem clumsy.
+“Tell me what you like…” and “What do you want me to do to you?” are common questions men ask women during sex or at the onset of foreplay.
+When women tell these stories it’s usually framed as a complaint.
+Counterintuitive as it seems, they don’t want to be asked for guidance, claiming it “ruins the moment” and makes a lover seem clumsy and unmasculine.

 If you didn’t know any better you’d think these women expect all men to instinctively know how to pleasure all women all the time.
 In truth, many women simply find voicing sexual needs and desires to be awkward and anxiety-inducing.